JessicaKamman/username.github.io/index.md

 project to follow best coding practices, Object Oriented Design and made the project more effcient.
 ```
 ## Software Design and Engineering- Hashtable
+This project was created in Algorithm and Data Structure CS 260 Class.
+This class focused on utilizing C++ to learn more advanced common strucutes for maintaining data, and algorithms to sort and amanipulate the data within.
+During this class I was exposed to C++ for the first time, but I soon understood the similarities between C++ and the other programming languages such as Java.
 * This project showcases my proficency with C++ and advanced Algorthims and Data Sets
 * The modifications made for this project includes:
         1. Changing Modular 10 to Modular 100